Common Home Selling Mistakes

 Mistake #4 -- Focusing On Lookers Who Aren't Really Buyers

-Open houses and print ads provide very little return on investment compared to 10 years ago.
-National stats show open houses sell less than 1% of homes and print ads sell less than 2% of homes, so in most cases resources are better spent on marketing a home in the places buyers are searching online.
+Open houses and print ads provide minimal return compared to years past.
+Stats show open houses sell less than 5% of homes and print ads sell less than 2% of homes.
+In most cases resources are better spent on marketing a home in the places buyers are searching for homes and in the majority of cases that is online.
 A NAR study showed that the average open house looker is more than 8 months away from being ready, willing and able to purchase a home.
 Very few open house visitors have even spoken to a lender about getting pre-approved to purchase a home.
 Few open house visitors who must first sell a current home have even put their home on the market.
 Times have changed and 90% of home buyers today will first view online the home they ultimately purchase.

 Mistake #5 -- Not Taking Into Account An Agent's Intangibles

-Two of the common first questions at a listing appointment are, what do we recommend for a list price and how much is the real estate commission.
+Two common questions at a listing appointment are, what do we recommend for a list price and how much is the real estate commission.
 Unfortunately neither question factors in the marketing exposure the agent will (or won't) provide and doesn't factor in how hard the agent will (or won't) work on the seller's behalf throughout the process.
 Exceptional marketing skills help a seller generate the most interest and highest possible sales price.
-This helps OFFSET the real estate commission IF the right agent is hired.
-The level of dedication and representation an agent provides makes a HUGE difference from one agent to the next.
-Think about the outcome of contract negotiations, inspection negotiations and dealing with unforeseen situations between contract and closing.
-Truly, the difference between two agents can be the difference in thousands tilting either towards the seller OR towards the buyer during the real estate process.
+This helps offset the real estate commission when the right agent is hired.
+The level of dedication and representation an agent provides makes a HUGE difference and varies greatly from one agent to the next.
+Think about all the potential outcomes of contract negotiations, inspection negotiations and dealing with unforeseen situations that arise between contract and closing.
+The difference between two agents can be the difference in thousands tilting either towards the seller OR towards the buyer during the real estate process.